-Pipes as Destination (BASIC/UX only)
+Pipes as Destination (BASIC/UX and BASIC/WS on SRM/UX)

 If an I/O path has been assigned to a pipe, the pipe may be written to with OUTPUT statements.
 The attributes specified in the ASSIGN statement are used.
-Data is sent in internal format if FORMAT OFF is currently assigned to the I/O path, and is sent as ASCII characters if FORMAT is currently assigned (this is the default FORMAT attribute).
+Data is sent in internal format if FORMAT OFF is currently assigned to the I/O path, and is sent as ASCII characters if FORMAT ON has been explicitly assigned (this is the default FORMAT attribute for pipes).
 (See "Devices as Destination" for a description of these formats.)